The following regulations are designed to facilitate the completion of suitable honors projects in mathematics:

 - The honors candidate will make references pertaining to the thesis available to interested faculty upon request.
 Such requests need to be honored promptly.

-- Each candidate for honors will deliver a 45 minute-long lecture in the departmental Colloquium on the subject of the thesis.
+- Each candidate for honors will deliver a 30 to 45 minute-long lecture in the departmental Colloquium on the subject of the thesis.
 The talk should be intelligible to upper-level majors.
 It need not cover all the material in the thesis, but the candidate should be prepared to answer questions from members of the Department on any aspect of the honors project, in a question period following the talk.

 - The grade in the Senior Honors courses 498 and 499 is determined by the thesis advisor, possibly in consultation with the Department.
 The level of honors recommended to the College is determined by the Department.
 The talk as well as the thesis, is considered when setting the level of honors.
 The advisor decides whether the talk will be considered in determining the grade for the Senior Honors courses 498 and 499.